mainheader

 Reginald has released three albums.
 Fredom's Children: the Celebration (2011), Love (2013) and Elements of Life (2014).
 He is currently leading The Reginald Cyntje Group and working as a sideman in other jazz, Latin, and Calypso groups.

 Growing up in the US Virgin Islands (USVI), he was steeped in the rich cultural music known as Quelbe (the official music of the USVI).
-Quelbe was Reginald’s introduction to improvised music.
+Quelbe was Cyntje’s introduction to improvised music.

 Cyntje is the author of Stepping Stones: 15 studies in improvisation.